maravtdm/lookandfeel/README.md

 The package provide a slackbuild for plasma5
 It's an automatic theme switcher when day starts & ends
+$START & $END can be defined in /etc/lookandfeel.conf (default values are 8:00 - 20:00)

 It uses "daemon" to turn the script into daemon which runs at login and terminates on logout